WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-04-17-Following-cases-from-a-model-even-when-you-are-blocked.markdown

 decided not to spend any more time on it, so I marked as blocked all test cases where a "BACK" step was followed by change to either of the SELECT elements.

+> Failures can sometimes be bad enough that further testing is blocked.
+It is worth looking
+> for a workaround, but at some point it may not be worth the effort, or the nature of the
+> workaround alters the test state too much.
+It is a careful judgement call whether to keep
+> trying, or to report the issue and move on.

 Used the content of SELECT element and NUMERIC spinner elements as the name of the element
 ----------------------------------------------
 When Test Case Studio recorded an action on either a SELECT or NUMERIC input control, it